 .
 As for how much bearing on reality

 this trope has, well...
-On one hand, no, being male of course doesn't make one want to have sex literally all the time.
-Research do however show that the vast majority of somewhat younger males feel the need for sexual relief nearly every day, while the same generally doesn't seem to be the case for women.
-But no, the desire is not so powerful that one can't choose not to have it.
-Though it might be noted that social experiments indicates that as much as around 75% of males will say "yes" to any random somewhat attractive woman offering sex.
-Of course, this hardly suggest that 75% of males would be unable
+On one hand, no, of course being male doesn't make one want sex literally every waking minute.
+Research does show, however, that the vast majority of somewhat younger men feel the need for sexual relief nearly every day, while the same generally doesn't seem to apply to women.
+But no, the desire is not so powerful that one simply can't resist it.
+Though it must be noted that social experiments indicate that as many as around 75% of men will say "yes" to any random, somewhat attractive woman offering them sex.
+Of course, this hardly suggests that 75% of men would be incapable

-to say no to sex if they felt they had a reason to do it.
+of saying no to sex if they had they opportunity.
 And of course, being a bit nervous about the whole thing is perfectly normal.
 But you can't expect fiction to live up to reality

-.
-The flip-side of this particular trope is that, since every man is a slave to his overpowering libido, every woman is totally celibate.
-It is a disgusting, unnatural, abomination
+The flip-side of this particular trope is that, since every man is a slave to his own libido, every woman is borderline celibate.
+It is disgusting, unnatural, and outrageous

 for any woman to put up with, let alone enjoy, let alone want

-sex and if one does you should call a doctor and/or priest immediately.
+sex, and if one does show interest you should call a doctor and/or priest immediately.